-In the nineteenth century, this place of rolling hills, sparkling streams and grazing sheep was anything but idyllic.
+As shown in None So Blind, however, this place of rolling hills, sparkling streams and grazing sheep was anything but idyllic in the nineteenth century.

 The middle of the century saw a period of rural unrest as tenant farmers – often dressed as women and with blackened faces – rose up in protest over rising rents for farmland at a time of falling prices for sheep and cattle.

 They called themselves ‘Rebecca and her daughters’, taking for inspiration a passage in the Bible where Rebecca talks of the need to ‘possess the gates of those who hate them.’

 The Rebecca rioters vented their anger against toll gates which they viewed as the manifestation of high taxes.
 They also enacted retribution against members of the community felt to have transgressed its expected standards of behaviour, using the tradition of the Ceffyl Pren (“wooden horse”) in which offenders would be paraded around their neighbourhood tied to a wooden frame.

 The time of the Rebecca Riots provides a background for None so Blind, the first of the Harry Probert-Lloyd Mysteries, a historical mystery series by Aiis Hawkins.

 It begins with an unnamed narrator who is a secret witness to an event, the consequences of which will not become apparent until seven years later when a set of bones are uncovered beneath a fallen tree.

 Harry Probert-Lloyd, son of the local squire and county magistrate, believes they are the remains of a servant girl he loved and was forced to abandon.
 When an inquest delivers a verdict of accidental death, he determines to seek out the truth for himself.
 His quest brings him into conflict not only with his father but with people who were once Rebecca rioters.